hugobuenob/my-projects/MSc_EmbSys/HLS/README.md

-High-Level Description of Systems is conceived to help conventional programmers to design hardware not at its best efficiency fairly well.
-Using Vivado HLS, C code is transformed into VHD code, to later analyze and improve its througput and latency with various techniques such as pipelining.
+# High-Level Description of Systems

+HLS is conceived to help conventional programmers to design hardware, not at its best efficiency but fairly well.
+Using Vitis HLS (before Vivado HLS), C code is transformed into VHDL, to later verify the correct execution and improve its performance (througput and latency) through benchmarking techniques like pipelining.

-The main project consists on translating a Matlab image recognition code into hardware and compare the results (both time and precision).
+1. The main project consists on translating a MATLAB image recognition algorithm into hardware.

-Later, a second part of the project consists on replicating this algorithm in SystemC for a system-level design approach.
+2. An extra project consists on the Electronic System-Level (ESL) replication in # SystemC of this algorithm.